pontomar/SemanticSearch/README.md

 # Local Semantic Search Engine

-A fully local semantic search engine for Markdown, PDF, DOCX, and TXT files stored in OneDrive.
+A fully local semantic search engine for Markdown, PDF, DOCX, and TXT files.
 All processing — text extraction, embedding, and search — happens on your machine.
 No cloud.

 ## Core Libraries Used in this Project